rajnasit-dev/LandingPage/README.md

 ✅ HTML5
 ✅ CSS3 (Flexbox, Grid, Media Queries)
+✅ GSAP (for smooth animations and transitions)
+✅ Lenis (for smooth scroll behavior)
 ✅ VS Code (for coding)
 ✅ Live Server Extension (for real-time preview)
 ✅ Google Chrome (for testing responsiveness)

+⚡ Additional Enhancements

+✨ Integrated GSAP for smooth fade-ins, slide animations, and scroll-triggered effects.
+✨ Added Lenis for buttery-smooth scrolling and improved user experience.
+✨ Polished transitions between sections for a more dynamic and modern look.

 ---